kruvcraft21/GGIl2cpp/README.md

             ['TypeMetadataHandle'] = , -- some number
             ['InstanceSize'] = 20,
-            ['Token'] = '',-- some number in hex ['Fields'] = {
+            ['Token'] = '',-- some number in hex ['ImageName'] = , -- the name of the image where the class is located ['Fields'] = {
                 [ 1] = { -- table(19d60b2)
                     ['ClassName'] = 'MyClass',